-General Power/Communication Cable Specifications
+General Power / Communication Cable Specifications

-- Use a four (4) conductor, shielded, stranded cable between the Multi Zone outdoor unit and the indoor units. - Minimum 18 gauge shielded CVVS or CPEVS cable. - · Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - · Maximum allowable cable length: 984 feet. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - · Wiring should be completed without splices. - Terminate the cable shield to a grounded surface at the outdoor unit only.
+- Use a four (4) conductor stranded, shielded or unshielded cable between the Multi Zone outdoor unit and the indoor units (if shielded, must be grounded to chassis at the outdoor unit only). - · Minimum 18 gauge shielded CVVS or CPEVS cable. - · Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - · Maximum allowable cable length: 984 feet. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - · Wiring should be completed without splices. - Terminate the cable shield to a grounded surface at the outdoor unit only.

 - Always verify the communication cable is connected to a communications terminal on the Multi Zone unit.
 Never apply line voltage power to the communication cable connection.
 If contact is made, the PCBs may be damaged. - The shield of the communications cable connecting the outdoor unit to the indoor unit should be grounded only to the outdoor unit frame. - Tie the shield of each cable segment together using a wire nut at each indoor unit.
-Maintain polarity throughout the communication network. - Position the 4-conductor ODU/IDU communications and power cable away from the input line voltage wiring.
+Maintain polarity throughout the communication network.

-Communication Cables Between the Wall Indoor Unit and the Controller
+Communication Cables Between the Wall Indoor Unit and the Central Controller

-- · Simple Controllers: field-provided, 18 gauge, stranded and shielded, four-conductor communication cable. - All other Central Controllers: field-provided, 18 gauge, stranded and shielded, two-conductor communication cable. - Insulation material as recommended by local code. - Connect all central control devices such as ACP, BACnet® and LonWorks® gateways, and energy recovery ventilators all on the same cable.
+- Simple Controllers: field-provided, 18 gauge, stranded two-conductor communication cable (shielded). - All other Central Controllers: field-provided, 18 gauge, stranded two-conductor communication cable (shielded). - · Insulation material as recommended by local code. - Connect all central control devices such as ACP, BACnet® and LonWorks® gateways, and energy recovery ventilators all on the same cable.
 Order does not matter.
 Polarity does.
 Keep "A" terminals with "A" terminals, and "B" terminals with "B" terminals. - Starting at the outdoor unit, terminate the cable on terminals Internet A and Internet B. Route the cable as needed between each device.